gislite/webgis-pub/webgis-src/pt02_mapserver/ch03_MapServer-CGI/sec03_zoom/section.rst

 MapServer interaction: browse and zoom control
 ==============================================

-This paper introduces how to realize the control of map browsing and zooming through CGI in MapServer.
+This section introduces how to realize the control of map browsing and zooming through CGI in MapServer.

 How to browse and zoom